Official Controls Qualification

 It is an APHA requirement that all OVs have a unique email address and can thereby register and gain OV qualifications and authorisation linked to the individual, not a practice.
 It must be an email address that you check regularly for OV communications.
 This email address forms part of your unique log in details.

-How do I change my details on my registration?
+How do I update the details on my account?

 You may amend any of your details by logging in to your Personal Training Dashboard and selecting ‘Update details’ from the left-hand side of the screen.
 It is important that you do this if you change practice, so that APHA have an up-to-date record to cross check with any certificates that you sign.
 You may wish to make a note of your old practice in the comments section too.